 I bought lunch from the café down the street today.
-It’s something I’ve been doing with some frequency over the past two weeks as I’ve returned to my own shop to begin the process of getting it ready for re-opening.
-I’ve eaten more carry-out meals in these past two weeks than I have in the past year, which is to say, three times, so it’s a novelty.
+It’s something I’ve been doing over the past two weeks as I’ve returned to my own shop to begin the process of getting it ready for re-opening.
+I’ve eaten more carry-out meals in these past two weeks than I have in the past year.

 And I don’t hate it, but I’m uneasy about it.
 Uncomfortable.
-Which is to say I’m torn between wanting to support my fellow café workers so they’ll still have jobs on the other side of this pandemic, and wanting everyone to go home and be safe.
+I’m torn between wanting to support my fellow food workers so they’ll still have jobs on the other side of this pandemic, and wanting everyone to go home and be safe.
 But I know they can’t go home, they need to earn a living, and so I order lunch and add a big tip and give thanks that we are all still healthy.

 Most of the businesses that line the three-block downtown of my community are family-owned.
 I want them to survive.
 I want us all to survive.
 The clothing boutiques and the three (!) barbers, the two day spas and the hair salon.
 The lovely shop with all the domestic accouterments: table linens and sofa pillows and candles and gifts.
 The new zero-waste shop that sells bulk laundry detergent and hand soap.
 The bridal shop across the street from my coffee bar, with its rose garden courtyard and abundance of architectural gingerbread.
 The music studio that offers lessons and recording sessions to kids and features a tiny performance stage for their recitals.